kmalakoff/_.m/README.md

 Global Changes
 ------------
-NSObject -> integers, bools are NSNumbers -> use N* and N.i, N.b, etc when iterating and Ai1, Ai3, etc for arrays null -> nil
+NSObject -> integers, bools are NSNumbers -> use N* and N.i, N.b, etc when iterating and Ai1, _IA, etc for arrays null -> nil
 '' and "" to @""